2DegreesInvesting/practices/git.md

-This document describes git practices we have agreed to by consensus.
-It focuses on *what* to do and *why*, and only recommends optional resources about *how* to do it.
-These practices:

--   are aspirational but when they can’t be followed it’s nice to explain why;
--   document heuristics, as detailed instructions may never cover all scenarios;
+# Git

--   apply to shared commits[1] (maybe after cleaning commits locally).
+These practices that apply to shared commits[1] (maybe after cleaning commits locally).

 ## tl;dr